neoeno/breakdown/README.md

 They are intended for use by learners who have encountered obstacles learning to code, and with direct coach supervision.

-Each exercise has its own rules that you can read in the README.
+Each exercise has its own instructions that you can find in the README or spec file.

 ## General rules